Skip to main content

 Cost challenge

-The £111.7 billion price tag represents one of the largest infrastructure challenges facing the UK.
+The £67.7 billion price tag represents one of the largest infrastructure challenges facing England and Wales.
 That is equivalent to roughly £7,000 per non-compliant property.
 Without coordinated government intervention, market incentives alone cannot deliver this at the speed and scale required.

 EPCGuide Research Team